 Secondary computer or laptop – We will use the display screen of this laptop to be attached to the primary computer.

 Since Miracast is a Wifi or Wireless technology, you need to have Bluetooth enabled on both computers to be able to use the second laptop as a monitor.

-Now let’s start the configurations.
+Now let’s start with the configurations.
 Let’s start with the secondary computer.

 Windows 10 comes with Miracast technology built-in, but you will need to install the Connect app to be able to use the laptop’s display as a secondary monitor.
 Let’s start by installing the Connect app.